How Your Communication Builds or Destroys Trust

 For whatever reason, this person is staying in touch with you and it gives you an opportunity to ask for clarity.

-Rather than put them on the defensive by telling them you’re uncomfortable with them changing the agreement and you’d like to build trust with them…
+Rather than put them on the defensive by getting angry and telling them you’re uncomfortable with them changing the agreement…

-If it’s to resolve an issue, the more open you are to asking for more information, the closer you’ll come to agreeing.
+If you want to resolve an issue and build trust, the more open you are to asking for more information, the closer you’ll come to agreeing.

 For instance, you could ask what information from this other person your family needs and for what purpose.